conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

 example.
 But, what happens if you don’t have CMake installed in your build environment or want to build your project with a specific CMake version different from the one you have already installed system-wide?
-In this case, you can declare this dependency in Conan using a type requirement named ``tool_requires``.
-Let’s see an example of how adding a ``tool_requires`` to our project and using a different CMake version to build it.
+In this case, you can declare this dependency in Conan using a type of requirement named ``tool_requires``.
+Let’s see an example on how to add a ``tool_requires`` to our project, and using a different CMake version to build it.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: